Table of Contents

 - 4 Important Medicinal Properties

 - 6 Therapeutic Uses

 - 7 Medicinal Uses of Piper longum (Pippalimool)

-The fruits of plant Piper longum are known as Pippali/Pipri and the roots as Pippali or Pippala Mool.
+The fruits of the plant Piper longum are known as Pippali/Pipri, and the roots as Pippali or Pippala Mool.
 Both are used for medicinal purpose in Ayurveda.
 The roots are anti-inflammatory, analgesic, carminative, laxative, and expectorant.
-They are hot in potency and used to treat diseases that occur due to vitiation of Vata (air) and Kapha (phlegm) Dosha/humour.
-Due to hot potency the roots are used in digestive weakness and excessive phlegm inside body.
+They are hot in potency, and used to treat diseases that occur due to vitiation of Vata (air), and Kapha (phlegm) Dosha/humour.
+Due to hot potency the roots are used in digestive weakness, and excessive phlegm inside the body.

 Piper longum is perennial herb with a thick, erect, jointed, branched rootstock, stems numerous 60—90 cm long,, ascending or prostrate (not climbing), much branched, stout, cylindrical, thickened above nodes, finely pubescent.